Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Jon Snow's Perspective:
-- The chapter opens with Jon Snow preparing his forces for the battle at Winterfell, rallying his troops and delivering an inspiring speech.
+- The story continues with Jon Snow preparing his forces for the battle at Winterfell, rallying his troops and delivering an inspiring speech.
 - Jon leads the charge against Ramsay Bolton's army, displaying his skills as a warrior and commander.
 - The perspective focuses on Jon's personal struggles, including his internal conflict over his true parentage and his desire to protect his family and reclaim Winterfell.
 2. Sansa Stark's Perspective: